avanier's banner

 setup

-I think my typical workflow when creating art on Krita is pretty simple.
+I think my typical Krita workflow is pretty simple.
 I always start with three layers:

 1. background: usually just a solid colour